Should We Soak Our Feet in Epsom Salt If We Have High Blood Sugar Levels?

-In order to lower the risk of foot damage, you need to take good care of your feet.
+In order to lower the risk of foot damage, we need to take good care of our feet.
 Some prefer to soak their feet in Epsom salt.
-But people with diabetes should not do this.
-Soaking the feet if you have diabetes might raise the risk of foot issues.
+But having diabetes doesn’t allow this.
+Soaking feet if a person has the disease might raise their risk of foot issues.

-Before you decide to soak the feet in Epsom salts, make sure to consult your doctor.
+Before deciding to soak feet in Epsom salt, we should consult our doctor.

 Epsom salt scientifically is known as magnesium sulfate.
 It is actually a mineral compound which comes with different uses.
 Epsom salt is a common home remedy for different problems and has beauty and health benefits.

-In order to understand why individuals with diabetes should not soak their feet in Epsom salt, it is vital to understand how the condition itself might affect the feet.
+In order to understand why individuals with this disease should not soak their feet in Epsom salt, it is vital to understand how the condition itself might affect the feet.

 High blood glucose levels can lead to damage to the nerves in the body.
 This is known as neuropathy.
-Peripheral neuropathy is actually the most common type of neuropathy for individuals with diabetes.
-It is a damage of the nerves which serve the arms and legs.
+Peripheral neuropathy is actually the most common type of neuropathy for individuals with this chronic condition.
+It is a damage to the nerves which serve the arms and legs.

-As a consequence, individuals with diabetes might lose feeling in their feet.
-As a matter of fact, it is common for individuals with diabetes not to feel cold, pain or heat in their feet or legs.
+As a consequence, one might lose feeling in their feet.
+As a matter of fact, it is common for people with this disease not to feel cold, pain or heat in their feet or legs.
 Some people cannot even notice when they have a blister or sore on their feet.

 In fact, open sores might easily become infected.
 Increased blood glucose levels aid to feed the infection in open wounds which makes it worse.
 Due to poor circulation, the healing of the sores might be difficult.